JetBrains-Research/pubtrends/nature_reviews/README.md

 **Current status: 20/40 papers processed, ~76% references mapped**

 This folder contains:
+ * `collect_papers.sh` - source code for fetching appropriate review papers with information about references
  * `clustering/` - the final result of preprocessing for each paper
  * `grouped_refs_validated` - hand-curated mapping of references by section of the paper